A huge hello and welcome to our casual, coastal style summer home tour!

-I believe that anyone can learn to decorate their home and my goal is to help our blog readers and subscribers to create the well-decorated home they want through this blog – and soon through our online decorating course called Cozy & Beautiful too.
+I believe that anyone can learn to decorate their home and my goal is to help our blog readers and subscribers to create the well-decorated home they want through this blog – and through our decorating book called Cozy & Beautiful too.

 If you're not new and you've been around awhile – hello, old friend.
 Of course, I'm so glad you're here too.

 In this post I'm sharing our most complete home tour to date.
 Almost our entire house is present in these photos.

 I tidied up just for you, but truthfully camera angles can hide a lot of mess.
 So please don't be discouraged or think our house is always as pulled together as it seems online.
 Quite honestly the kitchen sink is full of dishes you just can't see in the pictures and the front entry closet is stuffed with shoes and two seasons worth of coats and outdoor gear.
 That's why they make closet doors, right?

 I also didn't retake photos of the kids' rooms, cause they're rather disastrous at the moment.
 And the entryway desperately needs a new coat of paint – the kids deliver papers and the fingerprints are brutal!
 Instead I'm showing you the pics from when these rooms were first finished a few months ago.

 Well, honest to goodness truth?
 Our son's room in the basement still isn't finished yet – he's been living with raw drywall and no door for several months.
 We will get to it, but we just haven't had the time yet.
 Sigh.
 Real life, right?

 So, new pics for the living room, dining room, kitchen and bathroom.
 Previously viewed pics for the entryway, bedrooms and outside.
 Nothing has changed in the bedrooms or outside, except they're all perpetually messy and I'd rather not share quite that much.